xinthink/auto-data-class/README.md

         fun typeAdapter(gson: Gson): TypeAdapter<Address> =
             DC_Address.GsonTypeAdapter(gson)
                 .apply {
-                    // setting default values for the omission of the json fields (it's not required) defaultCity = "Beijing"
+                    // if needed, you can set default values for the omission of the json fields defaultCity = "Beijing"
                     defaultStreet = "Unknown"
                 }